Silver Coins: Invest in Silver Bullion Coins, Add to IRA, Buy Online

 Australian Kookaburra Silver Coins

 Produced by the Perth Mint, the Australian Kookaburra Silver Coins contain 99.9% pure silver.
 Since their introduction in 1990, these coins have been known for their annually changing designs, each featuring the kookaburra, a bird native to Australia.
-This aspect not only makes them attractive to collectors but also adds to their investment value.
 Their legal tender status in Australia varies, with denominations ranging from $1 to $30, depending on the size and weight of the coin.

 Mexican Libertad Silver Coins